-The record player revival has tempted many of us and the return of vinyl to the mainstream has led young and old to consider buying a turntable, from heavy DJ decks to portable turntables.
+The record player revival has tempted many of us and the return of vinyl to the mainstream.
+Many young and old to consider buying a good turntable, from heavy DJ decks to portable turntables.
 But for those who have never owned a record player, or at least haven’t bought a new one for many years, the current technology and options on display can leave buyers in a spin.

 Think about the kind of decks you want.
-If you only want something for a bit of easy listening, you might want to consider an entry-level turntable.
+If you only want something for a bit of easy listening, you might want to consider the best turntables.
 And not a Bluetooth turntable If you want a professional set up, you will want to opt for a sturdy deck which will cost significantly more.